shuxy0120/ASCL/README.md

 cd ..
 ```

-the rest data and trained model can also be obtained from [BaiduYun](https://pan.baidu.com/s/1dR-IDEW3dIggVWzq4b3r0g )(passwd:uglj)
+the data can also be obtained from [BaiduYun](https://pan.baidu.com/s/11ggV8LD7lmtCsFITSYNMCg)(passwd:et10)

 unzip rcnn_features.zip into data/rcnn/

+the trained model can be obtained from [BaiduYun](https://pan.baidu.com/s/1MDQwhW40JyGScTBWboD91w)(passwd:6eh9)